MPvHarmelen/Freevle/README.md

 ### Development

-To install the CyGy software on a development server you pretty much just have to set up Python, Django and edit the `personalsettings.py` accordingly.
+To install the CyGy software on a development server you pretty much just have to set up Python, Django and edit the `personalsettings.py.ORG` accordingly.
 You'll only have to edit the following options:

 * `ADMINS`
 * `URL_ROOT`
 * `PATH_ROOT`

+Then rename it to `personalsettings.py`

 And there's one last thing you have to do, run the following command in the
 terminal: